 What is the best way to lose weight?

-To learn more about sugars and weight management, see our resources Clips on Sugars - Balancing Food and Activity for Healthy Weights, and Clips on Sugars - Calories and Body Weight.
+To learn more about sugars and weight, visit our webpage Sugars and Overweight and Obesity, or download our resources Infographic – Energy Balance and Body Weight, Fact Sheet – Uncover the Truth About Sugar and Obesity, Clips on Sugars - Balancing Food and Activity for Healthy Weights, and Clips on Sugars - Calories and Body Weight.